jan08-ux/PrivacyLens/README.md

 ## Privacy & Security

 - Your AIPipe token is stored in `chrome.storage.local` — only on your device
-- Page text is sent to AIPipe/Anthropic for analysis (same as using Claude.ai)
 - No data is stored on any external server by this extension
 - Analysis results are cached locally per URL for faster repeat access